Electrical Safety in the Workplace - Based on NFPA 70E - McCall

 Lunch is on your own.

+The State of Idaho and its partners are inviting owners, operators, and maintainers to the Idaho Water & Wastewater Sector Security Summit on June 17th in Boise, Idaho.
 Join industry leaders, government officials, and security experts as they explore emerging threats and best practices for protecting Idaho's water infrastructure.
 Why Attend?

 • Strengthen Cybersecurity against digital threats targeting water systems